lihaoyi/mill-1/javapro.md

 helps anyone who is trying to debug issues with their build and understand why it is acting the way it does.

+Perhaps the key insight here is that Mill tasks and configuration values are _just methods_!
+The Mill build is just made of methods calling other methods to form a call-graph, which Mill uses as the foundation for tasks calling other tasks forming a build-graph.
+And IDEs like IntelliJ or VSCode already know how to deal with method `def`s, method calls with `()`s, and even more advanced features like `override` and `super`.
+As far as your IDE is concerned your Mill build logic looks just like any application codebase made of methods calling each other, and so the IDE can provide the same deep understanding and code navigation that it provides for any Java application codebase.

 ### Extensibility

 Most build tools require extensions to be written as plugins: you end up assembling